The Zoo FenceThe Zoo Fence

 Is that what life, Life, Real Life, is, beyond the dream?
 Dunno.

 Okay, for now that’s it.
-To jump to the beginning of this statement, click here.
+To return to the beginning of this statement, click here, or to the top of this page, click here.

-A confession: I am sometimes asked about my spiritual practice.
-I keep the spiritual, my being a seeker, in mind as constantly and consistently as I am able, from awakening in the morning to sleep at night.
+A confession: About my spiritual practice: I keep the spiritual, my being a seeker, in mind as constantly and consistently as I am able, from awakening in the morning to sleep at night.
 “Fix your mind on Me” (Krishna).
+As I understand him, in his book Living Presence, Kabir Helminski associates this with the Islamic term ZHIKR (sometimes DHIKR) as “the state of being consciously aware of the Divine Presence through the heart.”
 I call it constant meditation … an awareness of the sacred.
 No, of course, it’s not constant, but that’s the ideal.
 Perhaps the inevitable ultimate.
 It is my life, not a part of my life.
 I consider the entirety of my life, life itself, to be a whole, ultimately an infinite whole.
 I look for it in every moment, every event, every thing, and every one I encounter, in whatever shape or form or manner.
 I seek to see it all as one, undivided, boundary-less.
 A single one.
 There is no thou shalt or thou shalt not.
 If God is Infinite, then God is All There Is, and All There Is is God.
 Which makes eveyone and everything one, however considered.
 The One.
 “I never see a thing without seeing God before it” (Abu Bakr, companion of Muhammad).
+Nothing about my daily life announces this to an observer.
+There is nothing about me to see or hear.
+This stuff is simply who I am. what I have become.

 And again: All the while, just for fun, suppose God takes a nap (yes, of course, it’s ridiculous), and dreams of being born a person, multiple persons, in a world composed of persons and places and things and stuff.
 And in this dream, each person has a life lived among all the other persons.
 And each of these individual lives is separate from all the other individual lives, but all of them, being elements of the same dream, are intimately related.
 Each of the dreamed individuals has a name.
 Among those names are Stefan and your name.
 And in this cosmic dream there is a sequence in which those two named dream characters meet, not physically but notionally — writing and reading and considering these very words — and they wonder, they each wonder, who am I, where am I, what am I. And that wondering — in effect, the two of them together, as one — contributes to a developing escape path out of the dream into Awakened Reality.
 Observing that phenomenon, sensing that happening within Himself, within Herself, God remarks, “How cool is that!”
-And, embracing that thought together as one, you and I experience a wonderful thing, dubbed in Latin miraculum.
+And, embracing that thought, again together as one, you and I experience a wonderful thing, dubbed in Latin miraculum.
+“Where two or three gather in my name, I am there with them” (Matthew 18:20).

 One more time: All the Teachers talk about our perceving as many what God sees as One.
 God — Teachers — see life as one, the One, Life, when we see it as many: me, you, my car, your house, America, Iran, peace, war, clouds, rain drops, trees, acorns, squirrels, planets, galaxies ….
 This morning, struggling with this, trying to see me, my chair, a cat, a handkerchief, a window, the room, a copy of Vasistha’s Yoga in my hands, all as one, the One, not as the many they so clearly seem to me, so obviously are, the word “dream” popped into my mind.
 A dream, last night’s dream, any night’s dream, could easily be composed of all those items, and to the dreamer (me, you) the dream characters and the dream events seem — they are — many.
 But think about it.
 Actually, in fact, they are all one.
 A dream is not a bunch of independent stuff; it is a single thing, a single, entire, self-contained, wholly separate-less phenomenon.
 From its beginning to its end, a dream is one thing, itself.
 The apparent separation, the separate and separated “characters” are just that, apparently separate.
 Like in a painting.
 Think of Leonardo da Vinci’s Mona Lisa — a woman, a smile, a country road, a pond, trees.
 All separate items, but actually not separate, not separated one from another.
 All the separate-ness on the canvas is apparent.
 The painting is a single, undivided, separate-less whole.
 All the separating — the woman, the pond, the trees — is assumed, perceived, by us, the viewer.
 That painting, any painting, is just a collection of painter’s oil.
 Different colors, different textures, mixed and applied — yes, Leonardo, sometimes brilliantly, but still it’s all just oil.
 One substance.
 No separate this, no separate that.
 Just oil … even just consciousness?
 Perceived as separate items by the viewer, by you, by me — your mind, my mind, seeing a bunch of painter’s oil (a helping of consciousness?), turns it into a scene.
 A separate, separating, separative scene full of separate stuff.
 Does that define our separate lives, what each of us is doing all day, every day?
 As I understand the Teachers, the answer to that question is yes.
 Stuff seems outer, occurring in a room, on a field, across the street, but it is actually all inner, in the mind, in my mind and your mind.
 There is no outer, no such thing.
 The mind performs the separating and the projecting.